DFE-Digital/bat-design-history/app/posts/becoming-a-teacher/2025-04-23-lessons-learned-from-cross-cutting-work-across-BAT.md

 ## Challenges

-As the work impacted all three services, all three service teams need to be involved and bought into this work.
+As the work impacted all three services, all three service teams needed to be involved and bought into this work.
 This required a sign-off from three different Deputy Directors.

 Whilst this was achieved mid-project, it may have been more desirable that this had been done initially.